comunica/Article-SSWS2020-AMF/content/problem-statement.md

     However, there is still an open question as to what extent different rates have an impact on the importance of AMF.
     <br />
     **Hypotheses:**
-    1. {:#hypo-bandwidth-1} The lower the HTTP bandwidth, the higher the positive effect of triple-level AMF usage.
+    1. {:#hypo-bandwidth-1} HTTP bandwith has a higher impact on non-AMF usage than triple-level AMF usage.
-    2. {:#hypo-bandwidth-2} The lower the HTTP bandwidth, the higher the positive effect of BGP-level AMF usage.
-    2. {:#hypo-bandwidth-3} Triple-level AMF usage is less sensitive to HTTP bandwith variants than BGP-level AMF usage.
+    2. {:#hypo-bandwidth-2} HTTP bandwith has a higher impact on triple-level AMF usage than BGP-level AMF usage.
 5. {:#question-inband}
     **Can query throughput be improved by adding AMF metadata _in-band_ with the TPF HTTP responses?**
     <br />